To paraphrase the Bard . . .

 Where the place?

-We will be meeting each Wednesday from May 22 through September 25.
-This year's plein air-coordinator, John Tubbs or a designated replacement will arrive at each venue no later than 9:30 AM.
+We will be meeting each Tuesday from May 20 through September 23.
+This year's plein air-coordinator, Debbie Howard or a designated replacement will arrive at each venue no later than 9:30 AM.
 You are welcome to come earlier or later as you wish.
 We will break for lunch at 12:30.
 The official session ends with lunch, but many of us will resume painting in the afternoon, as weather, energy and inspiration permit.
 Due to travel schedules, some venues may not have an official coordinator onsite, so the group may be on its own at some venues.

 During lunch, you can display your morning's efforts for others to enjoy.
 You should also feel free not to do so; there will not be any formal critique as in past years.
 The point is to enjoy the day, paint, and your companions without any pressure to perform.
 Should you want feedback from particular individuals or the group, however, feel free to ask.